ForEvolve/ForEvolve.ExceptionMapper/README.md

 Here is a list of what I want to do:

 -   [ ] Create a MVC/Razor Pages filter that could replace the middleware or work in conjunction of it, adding more control over the process for MVC applications.
+    -   [x] Create a `ForEvolve.ExceptionMapper.Mvc` project that contains MVC/Razor Pages filter/code.
 -   [ ] Add one or more serialization handlers that at least support JSON serialization and that leverage `ProblemDetailsFactory` to create `ProblemDetails` objects.
+-   [ ] Samples
+    -   [ ] Rename `WebApiSample` to `WebApi.HttpMiddleware`.
--   [ ] Create a `ForEvolve.ExceptionMapper.Mvc` project that contains MVC/Razor Pages filter/code.
+    -   [ ] Create a new project name `WebApi.Mvc` that uses the `ForEvolve.ExceptionMapper.Mvc` filter instead of `ForEvolve.ExceptionMapper.HttpMiddleware`.
 -   [ ] Rearrange assemblies:
-    -   [ ] Move Http/Middleware out of `ForEvolve.ExceptionMapper`, into `ForEvolve.ExceptionMapper.Http` assembly (final name TBD).
+    -   [x] Move Http/Middleware out of `ForEvolve.ExceptionMapper`, into `ForEvolve.ExceptionMapper.HttpMiddleware` assembly.
-    -   [ ] Move the `Scrutor` dependency from `ForEvolve.ExceptionMapper` to `ForEvolve.ExceptionMapper.FluentMapper` or create a new assembly for that (`ForEvolve.ExceptionMapper.Scanner`, `ForEvolve.ExceptionMapper.AssemblyScanner`, `ForEvolve.ExceptionMapper.Scrutor`, or something else).
+    -   [x] Move the `Scrutor` dependency out of `ForEvolve.ExceptionMapper` to `ForEvolve.ExceptionMapper.FluentMapper` or create a new assembly for that (`ForEvolve.ExceptionMapper.Scrutor`).
-    -   [ ] Rename `ForEvolve.ExceptionMapper` to `ForEvolve.ExceptionMapper.Core`.
+    -   [x] Rename `ForEvolve.ExceptionMapper` to `ForEvolve.ExceptionMapper.Core`.
-    -   [ ] Create a new `ForEvolve.ExceptionMapper` that includes all packages.
+    -   [x] Create a new `ForEvolve.ExceptionMapper` that includes all packages.
     -   [ ] `ForEvolve.ExceptionMapper.CommonExceptions` could be renamed `ForEvolve.ExceptionMapper.CommonHttpExceptionHandlers` and the exceptions could be moved in another assembly, like in `ForEvolve.ExceptionMapper.Core` or a new `ForEvolve.ExceptionMapper.CommonExceptions` project.
 This would allow reusing the exceptions for both Http/Middleware and Mvc/Razor Page scenarios, without the need to load every handlers if not needed.
--   [ ] Write tests that covers `ForEvolve.ExceptionMapper.FluentMapper`
+-   [ ] Write tests that covers `ForEvolve.ExceptionMapper.FluentMapper` and other missing pieces

 # Found a bug or have a feature request?